anuraghazra/github-readme-stats/readme.md

 - `line_height` - Sets the line-height between text _(number)_
 - `hide_progress` - Hides the progress bar and percentage _(boolean)_
 - `custom_title` - Sets a custom title for the card
+- `langs_count` - Sets the maximum no of languages displayed on the card

 ---